 If your camper has an emergency medication (like an inhaler or Epi-Pen), our nurse will discuss with you whether your camper or their counselor should carry that medication with them during the day depending on your camper's age and what they do at home/during the school year.

 All of our senior staff members are trained in Basic First Aid and have specific training on how and when to administer Epi-Pens to our campers who require them.

 I think my camper left something behind at camp.
 Do you have a lost and found?
 Of course!
 If your item is labeled, we will call you to let you know that we have found it.
 If not, we keep everything that is left behind until our fall festival in October so please call camp and let us know what you are missing!
-After the fall festival, we donate all items from the lost and found.
+At the end of September, we donate all items from the lost and found.